 You can order our booklets and leaflets for free.
-Visit be.macmillan.org.uk or call us on 0808 808 00 00.
+Call us on 0808 808 00 00 or visit orders.macmillan.org.uk

 Planning ahead

 Ways to plan ahead 68 Organising your affairs 7 0

 Ways to plan ahead

 Many people choose to plan for a time when they are less well.
 Doing this while you are well can help your family, partner, friends and health and social care professionals know what you would like.
 It can also help you feel more in control.